Last updated on

 Keep It Tidy

-This might seem like a no-brainer, but keeping the room neat is a must when it is a small space.
+This might seem like a no-brainer, but keeping the room neat is necessary for a small space.
 Using tiered storage and clever baskets is a great way to do this.
-The less you have lying around; the more extensive your room will look.
+The less you have lying around, the more extensive your room will look.
 Banish the messy people in your life!

 Carefully Design the Heating

-Ditch the radiators and opt for some underfloor heating which can free up a considerable amount of space.
+Ditch the radiators and opt for underfloor heating, freeing up a considerable amount of space.
 For example, there isn’t as much need to hang a towel over a radiator in a small toilet, or you can opt for ladder radiators if you still need to dry off a towel in an ensuite.
-These come in a wide variety of styles and colors and be very stylish accessories.
+These come in various styles and colors and are very stylish accessories.